giorgk/C2Vsim_FG_v2/NSF_Liam/Readme.md

 ![alt text](exampleAverage.png)

-For each element we multiply the C2Vsim timeseries wit hthe ratio of intersected area/ element area.
-Then we sum all the weighted averaged timeseries
+For each element we multiply the C2Vsim timeseries with the ratio of intersected area/element area.
+Then we sum  the weighted averaged timeseries for each square.